dobtco/wintersmith-knowledge-base/content/screendoor/projects/using_statuses.md

 It can be very helpful to filter by status so that you can deal with one type of response at a time.
 For example, we might want to see contest entries that have not been judged yet -- that still have a status of "Open."
 Just click on a label on the left-hand side of the table of responses to filter by that label.

 ![filter status](../images/screenshot_filter_status.png)

+## FAQ

+- Q: What happens when I destroy a status?
+- A: when a status is destroyed, any responses that were assigned to that status are re-assigned to the first status in the list.

+- Q: Why can't I destroy my status?
+- A: You must always have at least one status that serves as a default status.